phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 **Step 3:** Delete the database volume

-This will completely removes the stored database data from your computer.
+This will completely remove the stored database data from your computer.

 ```
 docker volume rm telemed-consult-messages-backend-system_postgres-db